Staffordshire Bull Terrier Age in Human Years (Age Chart)

 Aging is natural, but how your Staffordshire Bull Terrier ages depends a lot on daily care.
 Simple choices about food, exercise, and vet visits can help your dog stay comfortable and active for more years.

 Keeping your dog at a healthy weight is one of the most important things you can do.
+Age-specific feeding adjustments are essential.
+Our Staffordshire Bull Terrier nutrition and feeding guide explains what to change at each life stage.
 Extra weight puts stress on joints, the heart, and internal organs.
 As dogs get older, they burn fewer calories, so food portions often need to be adjusted.

 Regular movement also matters.
 Older dogs still need exercise, but it should be gentler and shorter.
 Walks, light play, and mental games help keep the body and brain active without causing pain.